ibm-cloud-docs/hs-crypto/overview.md

 For an architectural diagram of {{site.data.keyword.hscrypto}}, see [Service architecture, workload isolation, and dependencies](/docs/hs-crypto?topic=hs-crypto-architecture-workload-isolation).

 The following are a few highlights of the {{site.data.keyword.hscrypto}} architecture:
-- Applications connect to {{site.data.keyword.hscrypto}} through the GREP11 API.
+- Applications connect to {{site.data.keyword.hscrypto}} through the PKCS #11 API or the GREP11 API.
 - Dedicated keystore in {{site.data.keyword.hscrypto}} is provided to ensure data isolation and security.
 Privileged users are locked out for protection against abusive use of system administrator credentials or root user credentials.
 - [Secure Service Container (SSC)](https://www.ibm.com/marketplace/secure-service-container){: external} provides the enterprise level of security and impregnability that enterprise customers expect from [IBM LinuxONE](https://www.ibm.com/it-infrastructure/linuxone){: external} technology.
 - FIPS 140-2 Level 4 compliant cloud HSM is enabled for highest physical protection of secrets.